Slow Cooker Apple Butter

 - Cut and core apples until it fills the top of a large slow cooker

-- Add sugar, cinnamon, cloves, and allspice to the apples and stir.
+- Add brown sugar, cinnamon, cloves, and allspice to the apples and stir.

 - Cover and cook on low for 8 to 10 hours or overnight.
 At this point you can forget about it.